JeDeveloper/Adventure-Game/README.md

 Class on Wednesday will consist of merging JShap and TRaza's stuff, while JEvans will complete the world implementations and XML saves.

 GOALS:  COMPLETE BASIC GAME MECHANICS BY THE END OF THE WEEK.

+Update 3:
+All classes have been improved.
+JeXML appears to work, Room.java, Door.java and World.java are still incomplete.
+All Item.java inherited classes are complete.
+Backpack is still buggy.
+Wednesday - Friday: progress was incremental.
+We definitely improved some stuff like the player and monster, but as a whole. it still is not fully functional.